Bakhombisile02/LibraryApp/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - go to https://opensource.org/license/mit/ or see license for details.